 Final Thoughts on the Flame Point Siamese

 Flame Point Siamese wear many shades of red depending on the weather and season.
-One thing that doesn’t change is its warm personality and bubbly energy.
+One thing that doesn’t change is their warm personality and bubbly energy.
 This rare breed is also very intelligent, requiring constant mental and physical stimulation.

 Unlike other cats, this indoor cat breed loves channeling that energy to the people around it.
 It is very social and cuddly, and you’ll sometimes find it following you around the house, or meowing through the night.